tatumumi/tatumumi.github.io/essays/coding_standards.md

 - efficiency
 - etc.

-So when you look over someone else's, or even your own, code you feel confident in what you're reading.
+So when you look over someone else's code or even your own, you feel confident in what you're reading

 ## Working with Coding Standards in IntelliJ
 <img width="200px" class="text-center p-4" align="left" src="../img/Screen Shot 2023-09-18 at 7.07.43 PM.png">
-Before I was introduced to software engineering I did not consistently apply coding standards to all my projects.
+Before I was introduced to software engineering I did not consistently apply coding standards to all my class projects.
 One could say that I only followed certain coding guidelines if I knew my grade depended on it.
-Otherwise, I wouldn't care what my code looked like, just if it worked.
-While I am sometimes lazy with my code, I do appreciate consistency, correctness, and readability.
+Otherwise, my main concern was not what my work looked like, but if it was correct.
+This is most apparent in my astronomy courses.
+Since most of the code we write is private (not meant to be shared), the appearance of our programs does not matter as much as its validity.
+However, in my research work (which is available to the public) making my code organized and efficient is critical.
+Therefore, even though following coding standards is not my top priority sometimes, I do appreciate consistency, correctness, and readability.

 <img width="200px" class="text-center p-4" align="right" src="../img/Screen Shot 2023-09-19 at 3.15.47 PM.png">